abhiishek2408/online-news-platform/README.md

 The Online News Platform provides a **scalable** and **modular** approach to delivering and managing digital content.

 - The **Admin Panel** supports article creation, live updates, poll handling, and user moderation.
 - The **User Interface** is optimized for real-time news consumption with categorized news, trending content, and an interactive experience.
+- News is also fetched from **NewsAPI** to enhance variety and update freshness.

 ---